mohsinulhaq/react-popper-tooltip/README.md

 - `data-popper-escaped`: set to true when the tooltip escapes the trigger element's boundary (and so it appears detached).
 Set to false otherwise.

-- `data-popper-interactive`: represents the current `interactive` option value.
+- `data-popper-interactive`: contains the current `interactive` option value.

 ## API reference